Quick answer — Naples Airport to Amalfi Coast

 From April to October, fast ferries connect Naples (Molo Beverello port) to Positano and Amalfi.
 This is a scenic and enjoyable option if the timing works.

-Price: EUR 20 to EUR 25 per person (ferry only).
-Add EUR 5 for the Alibus and EUR 1.50 for the metro.
+Price: €20 to €25 per person (ferry only).
+Add €5 for the Alibus and €1.50 for the metro.
+Total: roughly €27–32 per person.

 Journey time: 2.5 to 3.5 hours total (including connections).

 The catch: Ferries run only in summer, departures are limited (2 to 4 per day), and they are frequently cancelled in rough seas.
 Not practical if you arrive in the afternoon or evening.
+No direct ferry to Ravello — you take the ferry to Amalfi, then a bus or taxi up the hill (€25–30 by taxi, 20 minutes).

 Option 4: Taxi